loxilb-io/loxilbdocs/docs/k3s-multi-master.md

 kube-system   metrics-server-54fd9b65b-x9bd7            1/1     Terminating   0          3h58m   10.42.0.3       master1   <none>           <none>
 ```

 If the above set of command works fine in any of the "ready" nodes, it indicates that the api server is available even when one of k3s server (master) goes down.
+The same can be followed if need be for any services apart from K8s/K3s apiserver as well.